 Use of CPAP devices or simple recommendations such as changing your sleeping position to sides can help you to minimize the symptoms of this disease.
 This will help you to sleep well and avoid work fatigue.

 Hypothyroidism, a condition caused due to an underactive thyroid gland, is another common cause of work fatigue in working professionals.

 Your body needs certain hormones including thyroid hormones for the production of energy.
 A drop in the levels of these hormones, as what occurs in hypothyroidism, can result in lower energy levels.
 This can make you feel weak and exhausted even after sleeping well or eating a wholesome meal.
 You may also develop other symptoms of hypothyroidism such as weight gain, hair loss, constipation, brittle nails, and dry skin.

 You can check your thyroid hormone levels for the diagnosis of this disease.
 Regular use of thyroid medications can restore the balance of hormones in your body and minimize work fatigue.
 It will help to restore the balance of hormones in your body and allow you to meet your professional commitments with ease.

 Depression and work fatigue have an unfortunate connection.
 Depression is not a stranger to executives.
-Constant work pressure, higher expectations from the superiors, strict deadlines to meet and job insecurity can cause severe stress in managers and make them prone to depression.
+Constant work pressure, higher expectations from superiors, strict deadlines to meet, and job insecurity can cause severe stress in managers and make them prone to depression.

 It can make you feel less interested in doing any task, and even affect your focus and concentration at work.
 Some other symptoms of depression include lack of interest in daily activities, loss of appetite, and explained weight loss.
 Depression can also cause insomnia, thus worsening fatigue and weakness during the daytime.